OxfordLocal

 Late May

-Four days of inter-college rowing races on the Isis (Thames).
-College boat clubs compete in "bumps" format, chasing the boat ahead.
-Spectators line the towpath with picnics and Pimm's.
+Four days of inter-college rowing on the Isis.
+Colleges race in "bumps" format — chasing the boat ahead.
+Spectators line the towpath near Iffley with picnics and Pimm's.
+The biggest social event of the university calendar.

 June